ossf/malicious-packages/docs/design/repo_reports.md

 However it is also [common for attackers](https://www.vulncheck.com/blog/fake-repos-deliver-malicious-implant) to hide malicious payloads in proof-of-concept repositories, etc. Repositories which hide malicious payloads attacking security researchers are suitable for inclusion.

-### Source Based Package Managers and Complimentary Reports
+### Source Based Package Managers and Complementary Reports

 Some ecosystems are built around source-based package management tools.
 Popular examples include Go, Composer/Packagist, and Swift.